zalando/nakadi/README.md

 The gradle setup is fairly standard, the main tasks are:

-- `./gradlew app:build`: run a build and test
+- `./gradlew build`: run a build and test
 - `./gradlew clean`: clean down the build

 Some other useful tasks are: